PrestaShop/prestashop.github.io/news/_posts/2021-09-08-content-style-guide.md

 image: /assets/images/2021/09/build-content-style-guide-banner.png
 tags: [wording, ux]
 ---
 It all started with an observation: contributors brought many new wordings to the PrestaShop open source project but couldn't access clear content guidelines.
 This led to a lot of inconsistencies.
-Copy is such a powerful element of a good user experience, it was time for a change.
+Copy is such an essential element of a good user experience, it was time for a change.

 ![Content style guide banner](/assets/images/2021/09/build-content-style-guide-banner.png)